Icinga/icinga-powershell-framework/doc/100-General/01-Upgrading.md

 Update-Icinga -Name 'service';
 ```

-After upgrading to Icinga for Windows v1.8.0, you will require to open a new Icinga shell by calling `icinga` or by using `Use-Icinga` once, to run the new migration process.
+After upgrading to Icinga for Windows v1.8.0, you will require to open a new Icinga shell by calling `icinga -Shell` or simply `icinga` to open the IMC for running the migration tasks.

 **NOTE:** In some cases the changes for the EventLog will only apply, **after** the system has been rebooted.
 Afterwards every Icinga for Windows EventLog entry is written in a newly created `Icinga for Windows` log.